 Lilongwe Travel Guide

 The capital of Malawi, Lilongwe is a very green city, with leafy trees and grassy areas breaking up the concrete.
-Lilongwe is also quite a laid-back town, a sleepy city with social highlights revolving around visits to the local nursery, shopping in Old Town or a couple of drinks at the golf club.
+Lilongwe is also quite a laid-back town, in typical Malawian fashion; a sleepy city with social highlights revolving around visits to the local nursery, shopping in Old Town or a couple of drinks at the golf club.

-Lilongwe is divided into Old Town (to the South) and New Town (to the North), with the Lilongwe Nature Sanctury between the two.
-Old Town is more popular with visitors, home to markets and craft stalls, attractive cafes and restaurants, and pubs.
+Lilongwe is divided into Old Town (to the south) and New Town (to the north), with the Lilongwe Nature Sanctury between the two.
+Old Town is more popular with visitors as it is home to markets and craft stalls, and attractive cafes, restaurants and pubs.
 New Town is focused more on business, with office buildings, banks, and embassies offering little in the way of sightseeing.

 Become our Lilongwe Travel Expert

 We are looking for contributors for our Lilongwe travel guide.
 If you are a local, a regular traveller to Lilongwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.